API v2 Beta Released

 So why a new API at all?
 As mentioned in the beginning, logging to the elmah.io V1 API requires you to generate a body containing the error in ELMAHs error XML format.
 While it would be possible to generate the XML by hand, you would probably always end up referencing the elmah.corelibrary NuGet package which contains strongly typed classes to actually generate the XML.
 If you are logging to ELMAH from an ASP.NET website, you are already referencing elmah.corelibrary, but if you want to log messages to elmah.io from something else, you probably don’t want to reference packages dependent of System.Web.

-For now, check out the new API V2 documentation and check out the example.
-In the next month, we will improve the support for severities on the elmah.io website as well as release a strongly typed client for the v2 API.
+In the next months, we will improve the support for severities on the elmah.io website as well as release a strongly typed client for the v2 API.
 When we feel comfortable about the new API, we will switch the elmah.io client to use the new API as well.